gbdev/pandocs/content/SGB_Functions.md

 ` 0Dh  Joypad 3`\
 ` 0Ch  Joypad 4`

-Next, set P14 and P15 low (one after each other) to select Buttons and Cursor lines, and read-out joypad state as normally.
+Next, read joypad state as normally.
+(Actually, just setting P15 LOW is enough).
 When completed, set P14 and P15 back HIGH, this automatically increments the joypad number (or restarts counting once reached the lastmost joypad).
 Repeat the procedure until you have read-out states for all two (or four) joypads.

 SGB Border and OBJ Commands
 ---------------------------